 “Treatment is too expensive.”

-Many families don’t seek treatment because they don’t realize that affordable mental healthcare is an option.
-As recently as 20 years ago, clients were forced to pay out of pocket for mental health and substance abuse treatment.
+Many families don’t seek treatment for teen mental health issues because they don’t realize that affordable mental healthcare is an option.
+As recently as 20 years ago, clients were forced to pay out of pocket for their child’s mental health and substance use treatment.
 Today, many insurance payers cover outpatient and residential treatment programs.
 And they are much more willing to provide coverage when they know that a program offers safe, effective, and clinically driven treatment.

 Newport has built collaborative relationships with a wide range of healthcare payers, and works with them to optimize the benefit coverage for families who are seeking affordable residential or outpatient treatment.
 Up to 100 percent of our mental health services are covered by insurance.